Zero-point energy: Quantum field theory and beyond

 In 1926, Pascual Jordan published the first attempt to quantize the electromagnetic field.
 In a joint paper with Max Born and Werner Heisenberg he considered the field inside a cavity as a superposition of quantum harmonic oscillators.
 In his calculation he found that in addition to the "thermal energy" of the oscillators there also had to exist an infinite zero-point energy term.
 He was able to obtain the same fluctuation formula that Einstein had obtained in 1909.
 However, Jordan did not think that his infinite zero-point energy term was "real", writing to Einstein that "it is just a quantity of the calculation having no direct physical meaning".
-Jordan found a way to get rid of the infinite term, publishing a joint work with Pauli in 1928, performing what has been called "the first infinite subtraction, or renormalisation, in quantum field theory".
+Jordan found a way to get rid of the infinite term, publishing a joint work with Pauli in 1928, performing what has been called "the first infinite subtraction, or renormalization, in quantum field theory".